 Reinstall Display Driver

 If both methods do not work then Reinstall the Display Driver may Reinstalling video driver works surprisingly get fix your problem.
 To do this same open the device manager and select the installed graphics driver.
-Now right click on it select Uninstall. this will prompt confirmation to delete the driver.
+Now right-click on it select Uninstall. this will prompt confirmation to delete the driver.

 Here tick mark on Delete driver software for this device and click on ok, After that Restart the windows.
 On next start download the latest Display driver software for your system from the manufacturer’s website and install it.
 Check there is no more blue Screen error on your system.

-You can disable the fast startup option from open Control Panel -> All Control Panel Items -> Power Options -> Choose what the power buttons do -> change settings that are currently unavailable and then uncheck the fast startup option as show image below.
+You can disable the fast startup option from open Control Panel -> All Control Panel Items -> Power Options -> Choose what the power buttons do -> change settings that are currently unavailable and then uncheck the fast startup option as shown image below.
 Click ok and apply to make save changes.